-We offer an excellent range of courses in Music and Music Technology/Production at Huddersfield, within a vibrant and stimulating environment for music making.
-Our courses cover everything from classical to pop to experimental and beyond.
+In addition to our new Music courses, we offer an excellent range of Music and Music Technology and Production courses at Huddersfield, within a vibrant and stimulating environment for music making.
+We cover everything from classical to pop to experimental and beyond.
 You’ll study in superb, purpose-built facilities on state-of-the-art equipment, supported by staff with a blend of research excellence and industry experience.
 Whether you are interested in creative, historical, analytical, or technical approaches - in performance, composition, musicology, production or understanding how music technology works ‘under the bonnet’ - we have a course for you.

 All of our courses include an optional year’s work placement, giving you real-world experience that will enhance your employability and which enables our students to graduate with skills that lead to excellent career opportunities.